Categories

 Author context: I lost 6 stone on GLP-1 (Mounjaro) and had emergency NHS gallbladder surgery in February 2026.
 This is the practical “what can I eat?” guide I wish existed when I was trying to rebuild meals without triggering urgency, bloating, or the dreaded post-meal regret.

 Important: This is lived experience + educational information, not medical advice.
-If you have severe abdominal pain, fever, jaundice, persistent vomiting, black stools, blood in stool, or dehydration signs, seek urgent medical care.
+If you have severe abdominal pain, fever, jaundice, persistent vomiting, black stools, blood in stool, or signs of dehydration, seek urgent medical care.

 Why food feels different without a gallbladder